 FAQ's for the best Cadbury Egg Cookies

 No, you don't have to, but freezing does a couple of things to our dough which just improves the baked cookies.
-Freezing helps chill them swiftly whilst resulting in a better overall flavor with a soft interior and lightly crispy exterior.
+Freezing helps chill them swiftly whilst resulting in a fuller flavored cookie with a soft interior and lightly crispy exterior.

 More spring baking you'll love